Sir Lucas White King1

 M, #73521, d.
 23 August 1925

 Sir Lucas White King was the son of Henry King.
-He married Geraldine Adelaide Hamilton Harmsworth, daughter of Alfred Harmsworth and Geraldine Mary Maffett, on 12 February 1891 at Karachi, Pakistan.1,2 He died on 23 August 1925.
+He married Geraldine Adelaide Hamilton Harmsworth, daughter of Alfred Harmsworth and Geraldine Mary Maffett, on 12 February 1891 at Karachi, PakistanG.1,2 He died on 23 August 1925.

-Sir Lucas White King was invested as a Companion, Order of the Star of India (C.S.I.).2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Trinity College, Dublin University, Dublin, County Dublin, Ireland.1 He was awarded the honorary degree of Doctor of Canon Law (I.C.D.).1
+He was awarded the honorary degree of Doctor of Law (LL.D.) by Trinity College, Dublin University, Dublin, County Dublin, IrelandG.1 He was appointed Companion, Order of the Star of India (C.S.I.)2 He was awarded the honorary degree of Doctor of Canon Law (I.C.D.)1

-Child of Sir Lucas White King and Geraldine Adelaide Hamilton Harmsworth
+Children of Sir Lucas White King and Geraldine Adelaide Hamilton Harmsworth

 Citations